Sam Muggleton

-Samuel Alexander Muggleton (born 17 November 1995) is an English footballer who plays as a defender or midfielder for Belper Town.
+Samuel Alexander Muggleton (born 17 November 1995) is an English footballer who plays as a defender or midfielder for Grantham Town.

 Career

 Early career

 Muggleton was born in Melton Mowbray, Leicestershire and is the son of former footballer Carl Muggleton.
 He played for his local team Syston before joining Leicester City.
 He played for Leicester for several seasons at various youth levels before being released, being told he was too short.
 After this, he joined Holwell Sports, where he played for the first team in the East Midlands Counties League.

 Aged 16, he signed a two-year scholarship with Gillingham in November 2012.
 He made his first-team debut for Gillingham on the final day of the 2012–13 season, starting in a 3–2 away defeat to Burton Albion, as they were crowned champions of League Two.

 Muggleton joined Conference Premier club Barnet on 27 March 2014 on loan until the end of 2013–14.
 After making six appearances, he returned to Gillingham.
 He was released by Gillingham at the end of 2013–14, signing for Barnet permanently on 16 May 2014.